GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 ## Tuesday, June 22, 2021 11:00 AM – 4:00 PM ET

 ### Keynote: The Future of Design Must Be Trauma-Informed (11:00 am - 12:00 pm, ET)

-###### After more than a year of living through a pandemic, we are all experiencing new normals, new ways of being, and new traumas.
-Rachael Dietkus will talk about her journey from an [AmeriCorps](https://americorps.gov/) member in 1998, to her time as a federal employee from 2010 - 2016, and her current work as a social worker and design researcher focused on trauma in design
+####* After more than a year of living through a pandemic, we are all experiencing new normals, new ways of being, and new traumas.
+Rachael Dietkus will talk about her journey from an [AmeriCorps](https://americorps.gov/) member in 1998, to her time as a federal employee from 2010 - 2016, and her current work as a social worker and design researcher focused on trauma in design.

 In this session you will hear from the following speaker:

-* Rachel Dietkus
+* **Rachel Dietkus**

 - - -

 ### Designing With People of All Abilities (12:30 pm - 1:30 pm, ET)

 When it comes to accessibility more needs to be done to understand how we can best design with people of all abilities.
 In the [U.S. General Services Administration (GSA)](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), [18F](https://18f.gsa.gov/), the Technology Transformation Services (TTS) Research Guild, and the TTS Accessibility Guild have been spearheading work to help define best practices.
 This presentation will highlight approaches to incorporate accessibility in your design practice.

 In this session you will hear from the following speakers:

-* Robert Jolly — 18F, GSA TTS
+* **Robert Jolly** — 18F, GSA TTS
-* Pia Zaragoza — GSA
+* **Pia Zaragoza** — GSA
-* Ben Peterson — GSA
+* **Ben Peterson** — GSA

 - - -

 ### Engaging Employees: A Critical Step to Improving the Customer Experience (CX) (1:45 pm - 2: 45 pm, ET)

 Improving the customer experience (CX) starts with improving the employee experience.
 Leaders that actively empower and engage their employees know that they alone can’t holistically improve their customers’ experiences.
 They understand that it’s critical for their employees to feel valued and engaged in order for them to want to provide outstanding service and create positive customer experiences.
 Learn how one government agency discovered the vital behaviors that lead to engaged employees and replicate it at your agency.

 In this session you will hear from the following speakers:

-* Airis Gill — U.S. Department of Veterans Affairs (VA)
+* **Airis Gill** — U.S. Department of Veterans Affairs (VA)
-* Janet Shimabukuro — Washington State Department of Revenue
+* **Janet Shimabukuro** — Washington State Department of Revenue
-* Morgan Montes — Washington State Department of Revenue
+* **Morgan Montes** — Washington State Department of Revenue

 - - -

 ### Humanizing Data and Success Metrics (3:00 pm - 4: 00 pm, ET)

 UX practitioners value data and evidence.
 But who determines 1) what data matters, 2) whether decisions should be co-created and shared with frontline teams and the public, and 3) how data practices perpetuate, or don’t perpetuate, structural inequalities?
 Join us for  lessons learned from projects that tried to answer these questions.

 In this session you will hear from the following speakers:

-* Tim Lowden — Digital Analytics Program (DAP), GSA TTS
+* **Tim Lowden** — Digital Analytics Program (DAP), GSA TTS
-* Felipe Flores — Office of Personnel Management (OPM)
+* **Felipe Flores** — Office of Personnel Management (OPM)
-* Marc Hebert — City and County of San Francisco, Human Services Agency
+* **Marc Hebert** — City and County of San Francisco, Human Services Agency
-* Darnell Sessoms — NYC Mayor’s Office for Economic Opportunity
+* **Darnell Sessoms** — NYC Mayor’s Office for Economic Opportunity

 {{< /accordion >}}